Italian budget standoff may consign euro zone integration drive to slow lane

 “We are still heading for some minimalist package of reforms.
 We are going to get some ESM (bailout fund) strengthening, we are going to get the backstop to the Bank Resolution Fund and not a lot more,” a second senior official said.

-“The idea of a euro zone fiscal capacity does not seem to have a lot of viability, I am skeptical whether it will translate into something in reality,” the second official said.
+“The idea of a euro zone fiscal capacity does not seem to have a lot of viability, I am sceptical whether it will translate into something in reality,” the second official said.

 Italy’s refusal to keep in check its bloated public finances also ruins the positive impression that southern countries - notably the bloc’s third sovereign bailout recipient Portugal - made with reforms that helped counter the German focus on more fiscal discipline.